grammyjs/website/site/docs/guide/introduction.md

 In summary, this is what you have to do for Node.js:

-1. Create a source file `bot.ts` with TypeScript code, e.g. using [VSCode](https://code.visualstudio.com/) (or any other text editor).
+1. Create a source file `bot.ts` with TypeScript code, e.g. using [VSCode](https://code.visualstudio.com/) (or any other code editor).
-2. Compile the code by typing a command into your terminal.
+2. Compile the code by running a command in your terminal.
 This generates a file called `bot.js`.
 3. Run `bot.js` using Node.js, again from your terminal.

 Every time you modify your code in `bot.ts`, you need to restart the Node.js process.